 Engagement: Immerse yourself in your courses.
 Talk about what you’re learning.
 Relate it to past experiences.
 Look for connections in everyday life, or in media.
 Make what you learn a part of yourself.

 Take care of your body: Studying on five hours of sleep and on an empty stomach is not beneficial to achieving high academic goals.
 Limit food and drinks containing caffeine, although it may serve your immediate purposes, over the duration of your academic career it may cause you to become more fatigued.
 Giving your body and mind time to rest and reboot is the best thing you can do for yourself and you academic performance.
+Check out this meditation series from our Health Services office.

 Seek help when you need it: If you are feeling overwhelmed with your personal or academic life, please seek the Counseling Center at Baruch College.
 Certified psychiatrists/psychologists can confidentially provide you with assistance, support and resources.